 Spinal cord injuries typically result from traumatic events, such as car accidents or falls.
 Other potential sources of spinal cord injuries can come from botched medical procedures, defective consumer products, and workplace accidents.
 Sports accidents and violent assaults may also cause spinal cord injuries.

-The degree of severity of the spinal cord injury depends on the location of the injury on the spinal cord and the extent of the damage.
+The degree of severity of the injuries sustained depends on the location and the extent of the damage.
 For instance, bruising to the spinal cord may heal over time, but a trauma that completely severs the spinal cord may cause permanent impairment.
-Likewise, the higher up on the spinal cord that the injury occurs, the more extensive and widespread the paralysis likely is to the body.
-The potential long-term effects of a spinal cord injury can include:
+Likewise, the higher up the injury occurs, the more extensive and widespread the paralysis likely is to the body.
+The potential long-term effects can include:

 - Loss of movement in the legs or all four limbs

 - Respiratory problems

 Spinal cord injuries can result in the need for medical treatment and rehabilitation.
 These, along with personal care, all can be extremely costly.
 Getting an attorney in Orlando involved may be the most effective means of obtaining compensation for these significant losses.